 For many caregivers, unbuckling a child from the car seat can be a real challenge.
 The FMVSS regulations require that a buckle can only be released with 9-14 pounds of pressure on the buckle1.
 Anyone with arthritis or other mobility impairment can find meeting this standard quite a struggle.

 That’s where the Unbuckle Me becomes the second item on our list of similar devices like the BuckleBopper.
 The BuckleBopper has already proven itself useful to many of our readers, so we were eager to see how the Unbuckle Me stacks up.
 They started with a Kickstarter campaign last year and were quickly funded.
-The first production models are entering stores and available via Unbuckleme.com now.
+Since then, they’ve appeared on Shark Tank!
+This handy tool is available via Unbuckleme.com now.
 Read to the end of this review for a special coupon just for CSFTL readers!